ivov/eslint-plugin-n8n-nodes-base/docs/rules/node-param-type-options-password-missing.md

 # node-param-type-options-password-missing

 In a sensitive parameter, `typeOptions.password` must be set to `true` to obscure the input.
-A node parameter name is sensitive if it contains the strings: `secret`,`password`,`token`,`key`.
+A node parameter name is sensitive if it contains the strings: `secret`,`password`,`token`,`apiKey`.
 See exceptions in source.

 📋 This rule is part of the `plugin:n8n-nodes-base/nodes` config.